Padzx/Padzx/README.md

 In the realm of development, I am skilled in various programming languages and frameworks, allowing me to develop high-quality software solutions tailored to specific project needs.
 Whether it's building web applications, APIs or automation scripts, I leverage best practices to deliver maintainable, scalable, and efficient code.

-## Data Science Enthusiast

-As a student of Data Science, I am deeply passionate about extracting insights from data and using them to drive informed decision-making and business strategies.
-I specialize in developing predictive models, analyzing datasets, and implementing data-driven solutions to address real-world challenges.
-My focus areas include machine learning, deep learning, and statistical analysis, with a keen interest in applying these techniques to solve complex problems and uncover valuable insights.

 📫 How can you reach me gabrielpadzx@gmail.com

 My Portfolio: https://padzx-portfolio-v1.vercel.app/